 Saturday.
 October 17 – 7pm (CT) Mississippi Public Broadcasting

 3 pm (ET) University of Tennessee at Chattanooga

 Thursdays 6 pm (CT) WUMS – University of Mississippi

-Time/date WYXR Memphis Public Radio TBA
+Fridays 9 am (CT) WYXR Memphis Public Radio

 Katherine St. John’s debut novel is The Lion’s Den (Grand Central Publishing).
 A dream vacation on a luxurious yacht turns deadly in this pulse-pounding beach read about glamour, friendship, romance, and betrayal on the Riviera.